NeoclassicVII/Metalbot-VII/README.md

 Created by Neoclassic VII
 This program is for Metalheads only.

-For any questions and/or ideas, please contact him оn Telegram: @MetalheadDumbledore
+For any questions and/or ideas, please contact: neoclassicvii@gmail.com

 Good luck by using and modifying!